Wild Drawing

 Developed during the pandemic, it has grown to become an essential aspect of the studio practice that continues to be developed through residencies with scientific, activist and cultural organisations.
 Alongside the studio focus, guided walks in landscapes from rural East Sussex to central Queens, New York, provide ongoing opportunities to share and develop Wild Drawing with members of the public.

-Film on wild drawing during the 2021 Cultural Reforesting residency at Orleans House Gallery, London:
+Film on wild drawing during a Cultural Reforesting residency at Orleans House Gallery, London.
+Footage by Ellie Mackay, 2021.